 - Increasing growth through innovation, differentiation and by being relevant to our consumers.
 Our ambition is to reach a sustainable mid single-digit level of organic growth as from 2021/2022.

 - Improving operational efficiency with the goal to increase our underlying trading operating profit margin to between 17.5% and 18.5% (from 16.0% in 2016), and

 - Allocating our resources and capital with discipline and clear priorities, including through acquisitions and divestitures.

 Our portfolio is well positioned for growth.
 In the past, we have consistently delivered organic growth at the high end of the industry.
-We have a clear path to achieving mid single-digit organic growth by 2020.
+We have a clear path to achieving mid single-digit organic growth as from 2021/2022.

 Investing in high-growth categories and regions